Introduction

 This reframes the whole conversation.
 You stop pitching technology and start scoping a deployment, because the proof already happened before you got on the phone.

-Step 5: Deliver From a Library, Not From Scratch
+Step 5: Deliver Fast, Not From Scratch

 Conclusion